-Wealthfront – who offers this features on accounts >$100,000 – estimates that this approach generates an average of 2.03% additional gains per year.
-Because this “tax alpha” is so variable (Wealthfront picks very specific years from which to present this data) we would rather be more conservative in our claims.
-And Tax-Loss Harvesting opportunities are not always available or successful.
+Wealthfront, who offers this feature only for accounts with more than $100,000, estimates that this approach can generate an average of 2.03% additional gains per year.
+However, because “tax alpha” is so variable (e.g. Wealthfront picks very specific years from which to present this data) we are more conservative in our claims – TLH opportunities are not always available or successful.

 Though not as critical as keeping fees low, holding a diversified portfolio or selecting an appropriate risk tolerance, TLH is an important consideration in selecting an investment advisor and it can have a significant impact on your long-term performance.